Best Ever Android Apps of 2016

 An impressive keyboard replacement, Swiftkey suggests what it thinks is the most likely next word as you type.
 A pioneer of this technology, SwiftKey can speed up your typing by inserting whole words with a tap.
 The app also supports Swype-like input, over 100 languages, and 80 colorful themes.

-Hulu has long been the king of streaming TV.
-It’s the best choice for when you want to see current shows and not wait until they’re collected for sale or streaming on another service.
+Hulu has long been the king of TV.
+It’s the best choice for when you want to see current shows and not wait until they’re collected for sale or viewing on another service.
 But it also has a deep well of great movies to draw from, including many obscure gems.
 If you need to see Brooklyn 99 on your Nexus 6P, then this is the app for you.

 If you use Android, you have a Google Account, and that means you have access to the excellent Google Drive cloud storage service.
 With Drive, you can easily access synced files across all your devices no matter where you are.
 With the additional Docs, Sheets, Slides, and Photos apps from Google, Drive is the center of a productivity hub on your Android.